 By Oluwadamilola Akinduro

-Hence, the prosecutor in an oral application, urged the court to remand him at the correctional centre pending advice from the DPP in the state.
+The prosecutor urged the court to remand the accused in correctional centre pending advice from the Director of Public Prosecution (DPP).

 In his reply, the defence counsel, O.F.
 Adeyerin urged the court to discountenance the prosecutor’s application.

 He submitted that the deceased’s relatives have decided to withdraw the complaint against the defendant and that the items recovered from the defendant are gadgets for playing paintballs game, and a player of the game is entitled to have in his possession.

 Responding, the prosecutor argued that the family of the victim are not in the position to withdraw a murder case of a police officer, saying only the Inspector General of Police or the state has the power.

 Chief Magistrate Muse Al-Yunus, in his ruling, ordered that the accused be remanded at Olokuta Correctional Centre and adjourned the matter till December 8, 2023 for mention.